4 Structuring analytics projects

 #-----------------------------------------------------------------

-Overall, calls are weakly correlated with revenue (A higher number is better).
-Why?
+Overall, calls are only weakly correlated with revenue. why?

 #-----------------------------------------------------------------